 24. Service your car Driving isn’t exactly the green way to travel but if you need your car then make it as eco-friendly as possible.
 Get it serviced regularly and check the tyre pressure.
 It can actually cut fuel costs.
 Make sure you’ve got the right level of oil and coolant and that the car’s air filter is clean – a clogged up filter can really hamper your car engine’s efficiency.

 25. Use rechargeable batteries These batteries cost a little more than normal batteries initially but they’re much cheaper in the long run because they can be charged hundreds of times.
 Go for a larger capacity battery (check the milliamp hours) which won’t need recharging as often.
-For everyday battery use, Duracells from Amazon offer great value.
+For everyday battery use, Amazon offer great value.

 26. Insulate your fireplace Whatever you do – don’t try this if you actually use your chimney.
 If you don’t use your fireplace, all you need to do is stuff the opening in your room with newspaper or cardboard to stop draughts from creeping in.